xiaoshan0126/Getting-Cleaning-Data-Project/codebook.md

 #Get the Data
 Download the file and unzip the file into the work dirctory folder Using "path_rf <- file.path("./data" , "UCI HAR Dataset")" to get the list of the files.
-For the purposes of this project, the files in the Inertial Signals folders are not used.
-The files that will be used to load data are listed as follows:
+For the purposes of this project, The files that will be used to load data are listed as follows:
 - test/subject_test.txt
 - test/X_test.txt-
 - test/y_test.txt